An empty dock and a final act of cowardice: inside the Lucy Letby sentencing

 The parents spoke of how 33-year-old Letby had not only killed their babies but been intimately involved in caring for their children in death.
 With a trembling voice, the mother of Child E told the small court room that she had been forced to grieve her beloved child at the neonatal unit in front of Letby – who, unbeknown to her at the time, had just killed her child.

-Agonisingly, her precious baby had also been buried in a gown that had been chosen by Letby and given as a gift from the unit.
+Agonisingly, her precious baby had also been buried in a gown that had been chosen by Letby and given to her by the unit.

 The mother of Child O and P, who were also murdered by Letby, also addressed the court.
 She described how she has to live with the memory of Letby being the last person to hold her child and dress them before they died.